oppia/oppia-web-developer-docs/Google-Summer-of-Code-2017.md

 **Suggested milestones**:

-1. Finalize full technical plan explaining how the fallbacks-to-hints recharacterization will be carried out.
+1. Finalize full technical plan (including UI mocks) explaining how the fallbacks-to-hints recharacterization will be carried out.
 Datastore and backend logic changes implemented; all necessary migrations implemented.
 2. UI changes implemented; frontend completed and launched.
 3. Further project of your choice based on learner/creator feedback.